Jim Mullin

 Jim Mullin is a Vancouver-based broadcaster, producer and promoter.
+On 7 December, 2024 he was elected Vice President of IFAF to a four-year term, after previously serving as General Secretary of IFAF.
+On 25 February 2025, he was named Chair of the IFAF Global Tackle Football Task Force with a mission to reorganise international competition.

+He is one of the two patrons of the Jon Cornish Trophy, presented annually to the top Canadian in NCAA Football.

-In June 2019, he was elected as President of Football Canada, the governing body for gridiron football at the amateur level.
-He was re-elected to the position for a second term in June 2022.
-In December 2021, he was acclaimed for the position of General Secretary of IFAF.
+After serving on the Football Canada board of directors beginning in 2016 on June 2019, he was elected as President of Football Canada, the governing body for gridiron football at the amateur level.
+He was re-elected to the position for a second term in June 2022, and left the post prior to declaring his candidacy for the IFAF Vice President's role in October 2024.

 He is the producer and host of Krown Gridiron Nation on The Sports Network.
 He also hosted and produced Krown Countdown U Radio on the TSN Radio Network.
 He was the play-by-play voice for SHAW TV/Global TV for 10 years from 2007 to 2016.
 He was the play-by-play voice of the IFAF World Junior Football tournament in Mexico carried on CBC Sports in 2018.
-He is one of the two patrons of the Jon Cornish Trophy, presented annually to the top Canadian in NCAA Football.

 He was one of the project partners behind the proposed Northern 8 football series, which would have scheduled the eight top Canadian university football teams in a series of games for national television.

 He was the Vancouver Director of the 47th Vanier Cup, played at BC Place Stadium November 25, 2011.
 He also provided the play-by-play of the game on TSN Radio on TEAM 1410, with network stations in Montreal TSN 990 and Hamilton CHML 900.

 He previously worked with CKNW radio as their sports director before resigning in May 2011.
 He is the last of a long line of sports directors at the station which included J.P.
 McConnell, Dave Hodge, Al Davidson and Bill Good Sr. CKNW discontinued the role of sports director in July 2011.